AxelAndrews/PortalBoxSD/README.md

 # PortalBoxSD

-**Repository for the Portal Box V4** being developed for Bucknell's Electrical Engineering Senior Design (2024-2025).
+**Repository for the Portal Box V4** being developed for Bucknell's Electrical and Computer Engineering Senior Design (2024-2025).

 ## Table of Contents
 - [Overview](#overview)